 If you saved the parameter settings during the first setup of the sensor, you can transfer them to the replacement electronics module.
 Also in this case a verification of the instrument is necessary.

-8.6 Exchanging the cable/rod
+8.6 Exchange or shorten cable/rod